zabiahmedkhan/pythonscripts/README.md

 # pythonscripts
 these are my sample scripts written so far.
-Used primarily to learn python
+Used primarily to learn python...